 As the country, hopefully, moves into the recovery phase from COVID-19, there will be a pressing need to boost tourism and to provide enhanced opportunities for holidays in UK locations.
-GLR, as a Tourism Zone, would be well placed to expand its tourism offer and create the new jobs that will be essential to sustaining the local visitor economy.
+GLR, would be well placed to expand its tourism offer and create the new jobs that will be essential to sustaining the local visitor economy.